Tariq-Mehmood-Malik/Kubernetes/res-1.md

 # K8s Resources
 k8s has many resources which we can create and use.
-In this article we will explain `namespace`, `pod` & `deployment` and create them using CLI
+In this article we will explain `namespace`, `pod` & `deployment` and we will create them using CLI.

 ### **Namespace**
 It is a virtual cluster within a physical cluster.
 Namespaces is used to isolate resources (separate environments for `dev` and `prod`).
 Resources (like Pods, Deployments) belong to a namespace.
 The `default` namespace is used if none is specified.